ecupaio/dcgffl/_power-rankings/season-24-preseason-power-rankings.md

     ![](https://lh5.googleusercontent.com/uwnmsTOOv3VipyJyJg0V2YF_qWlM3-e6RkeRnRuQ4U27r32u6FIUHVOeziPyJVqOzppwUR8uznoEn0xMmf-8JLekUSQeKMP9TkU8vCYavaVeeX3dytSMpEK2ctoCMwhu694R3fQIkGUeLEwmC5Zc50o =480x198)
 - team: _teams/s24-carolina-blue.md
-  record: Matt Hamblin and Wyatt Eck
+  record: Matt H. and Wyatt Eck
   text: |-
     Nothing confirmed, but this team might be a bit of a dark horse this season.
 I’ve heard some grumblings about this Captain/QB draft placement and that some players…might have undersold themselves.
 Fully hope Wyatt is dangling invites to future vacations based on performance!